Pedro-D13/SAS-PROJECT/README.md

 The project allows site vistors to view the latest Blog Posts created by the Commitee members regarding a matter of topics and subjects.

-As well get organised Upcoming event information with the dates time and location.
+As well as get organised Upcoming event information with the dates time and location.
+(implementation of location of events still underwork)

 Users of the site can signup to the sight and will be able to comment on the posts and the upcoming events.
+(Comments to posts still underworks)

 Users can create profles which consists of the username and a profile image.
 Password resets also available if users forget.